 A warning is thrown for proteins which sequence does not match the coding sequence length of any encoding transcripts.
 For such proteins/transcripts a FALSE is reported in the respective "cds\ok" metadata column.
 The most common reason for such discrepancies are incomplete 3' or 5' ends of the CDS.
 The positions within the protein might not be correctly mapped to the genome in such cases and it might be required to check the mapping manually in the Ensembl genome browser.

-Johannes Rainer based on initial code from Laurent Gatto and Sebastian Gibb
+Johannes Rainer based on initial code from Laurent Gatto and Sebastian Gibb proteinToGenome in the GenomicFeatures package for methods that operate on a TxDb or GRanges-List object.

 Other coordinate mapping functions: cdsToTranscript(), genomeToProtein(), genomeToTranscript(), proteinToTranscript(), transcriptToCds(), transcriptToGenome(), transcriptToProtein()